Post Office House2 Church Street, Belford, Northumberland, NE70 7LS, England

 There’s not much good that comes out of post office closures, but this unique B&B is an exception.
 Grade II Listed Post Office House in Belford has been beautifully repurposed as an elegant and welcoming home from home just off the A1 and within easy reach of the glorious beaches and castles of North Northumberland.

 There are three guest bedrooms here, sympathetically restored to reflect the Victorian period and the former role of the building.
 Unlike most Wolsey Lodges there is no separate living area for guests downstairs, but all guest bedrooms are large enough to accommodate armchairs so you can relax in your room.
-They’re well-appointed too, with Krups Nespresso coffee machines, 32″ Smart TVs, bathrobes and fine linens.
-All are en-suite with walk-in Mira power showers, heated towel rails and Scottish Fine Soap Company toiletries.
+They’re well-appointed too, with Krups Nespresso coffee machines, 32″ Smart TVs, large fluffy towels, bathrobes and fine linens.
+All are en-suite with walk-in power showers, heated towel rails and Scottish Fine Soap Company toiletries.

 Rooms are quiet and relaxing, with sumptuous blackout curtains supplemented, in all three rooms, by wooden shutters.
 Next door but one there is a traditional, very welcoming pub with a wonderful open fire and a selection of real ales.
 On chilly mornings the breakfast room is heated by a wood-burning Jotul stove and when the weather is kind guests are free to relax in the sheltered courtyard garden with countryside views and our lovely resident sheep!
 There is, of course, high speed fibre optic WiFi throughout.

 Evening meals are available if requested (if staying three or more nights) but strictly by advance notice only.
-Five courses including beautiful, locally-made artisan cheeses by Doddington Dairy and Blue House Goat, a `wee dram’ of Lindisfarne Mead and freshly ground Pilgrims of Holy Island coffee – £37.50 per head.
+Five courses including locally-made artisan cheeses by Doddington Dairy and Blue House Goat, a `wee dram’ of Lindisfarne Mead and freshly ground Pilgrims of Holy Island coffee – £40 per head.
 As we do not have a alcohol licence, guests are very welcome to bring their own wine.

 Post Office House suggests